colneck/panasonic-projector-tcp-chataigne-module/README.md

-# panasonic-projector-tcp-chataigne-module
+# Panasonic Projector TCP Control Chataigne Module
-Module for Chataigne to control Panasonic Projectors via TCP
+Module for Chataigne to control Panasonic Projectors via TCP.
+More info about Chataigne: https://benjamin.kuperberg.fr/chataigne

+Installation:
+Download it then place the folder inside your <Documents>/Chataigne/modules folder.